ksauls/notes/content/posts/2024-07-01-using-the-right-tool-for-the-job.md

 ---
-title: 'Using the Right Tool for the Job'
+title: Using the Right Tool for the Job
 date: 2024-07-01
 categories:
   - general